ZenithVal/OSCLeash/README.md

 ##

 ### Setup
-1. Define IP and ports in config.json
-3. Drop the Prefab onto the root of your avatar (Found in releases)
-  - You can scale the prefab down smaller, as long as it's done uniformially (and you don't go too small)
-4. Set the source of the constraint on "Aim Target" to the end of your "leash"
-5. Set "Paramater" on your leash's physbone to "Leash"
-6. Your leash needs to be able to stretch, at least a tiny bit.

-uh....
 Requires VRC3 Avatar SDK.

+1. Downlaod & get the program running via one of the above methods.
+2. Define config.json setting; EG IP, Port, & paramaters (last bit coming soon)
+3. Grab the prefab from the releases https://github.com/ZenithVal/OSCLeash/releases/tag/Main
+4. Drop the Prefab onto the root of your avatar (You can scale the prefab down smaller, as long as it's done uniformially and you don't go too small)
+5. Set the source of the constraint on "Aim Target" to the end of your "leash"
+6. Set the source of the physbone leash to your leash, tail ect, or delete and make your own.
+7. Set "Paramater" on your leash's physbone to "Leash"
+8. Your leash needs to be able to stretch, at least a tiny bit.

+I'll make a setup picture guide later.

 ##